-Please know the difference between a live and dead sand dollar.
+Know the difference between a living and dead sand dollar.

 Going to the beach is a traditional family vacation not just in the U.S. but worldwide and walking along the seashore in search of shells and other curiosities is a favorite pastime for beachgoers of all ages.
 On any given day, you can count dozens of shell-seekers in just one afternoon at Hunting Island Beach.

 It’s common to come back home after your trip with a bag full of seashells of all shapes, colors, and sizes as mementos of your summer.
 Cockles, cones, whelks, tritons, conchs, olives and oyster shells fill the bag together along with a few sand dollars.